Questions & Answers

 Isn’t what you’re doing illegal?

 Nope.
 Organizations and activists are doing amazing work using the internet to spread harm reduction resources and education.
-With a credit card, you can purchase syringes and other supplies online in all 50 states through Amazon or medical supplies stores.
-We’re simply marrying the two, and creating a community specifically for people who use drugs interested in using or learning more about harm reduction techniques.
+With a credit card, you can purchase syringes and other supplies online in all 50 states through Amazon or diabetic supplies sites.
+We’re simply combining the two, and creating a community specifically for people who use drugs interested in learning more about harm reduction techniques.

 Shouldn’t you be trying to get people into treatment instead of giving them needles to help them continue using drugs?